tnightengale/dbt-meta-testing/README.md

     project:
         +required_docs: true
 ```
 The `+required_docs` config must be a `bool`.
+It also **does not check ephemeral
+models**.
+This is because it cannot leverage `adapter.get_columns_in_relation()`
+macro on ephemeral models, which it uses to fetch columns from the data
+warehouse and detect columns without documentation.

-When applied to a model, this config will ensure 3 things:
+When applied to a non-ephemeral model, this config will ensure 3 things:
 1. The _model_ has a non-empty description
 2. The _columns_ in the model are specified in the model `.yml`
 3. The _columns_ specified in the model `.yml` have non-empty descriptions